immutant/immutant.org/development/releasing.md

 path to the `target/namespaces` dir in from the archive:

     ~/work/immutant/namespaces/bin/push-to-clojars.rb ~/Downloads/archive/namespaces/target/namespaces

+# Smoketest the artifacts from clojars

+Shutdown any local JBoss instances and run the following:

+    ~/work/immutant/support/smoketest/bin/smoke 0.1.0

+That will initialize a local maven repository beneath `smoketest/target/.m2` and download all required dependencies there before running a test to ensure all namespaces can be loaded successfully outside the container.
+Then it will install the desired version of Immutant locally, clone the feature-demo app, and test it, verifying all the namespaces run correctly inside the container.

+If you see any errors... well...

+> 'Tis a lesson you should heed,
+> If at first you don't succeed,
+> Try, try again

 # Release the project in JIRA

 <img src="/images/releasing/jira-release.png" style="width: 100%"/>